paucampos7/paucampos7/README.md

-- 👋 Hi, I’m @paucampos7.
+- 👋 Hi, I’m Paula.
 I'm a fashion and textile designer with graphic design skills.
 - 👀 I’m interested in digital technology applied to textile development, art and desing in all its spheres and scales.
 - 🌱 I’m currently learning web development with html and css.
 - 💞️ I’m looking to collaborate in web design for commercial purposes for the textile industry or any other related to the field.